COVID-19: Area Family's 'Bake Back' Effort Becomes Nationwide Movement

-It has not only caught on, but it's become a national movement.
+The Westchester County residents' initiative has not only caught on in the region, but it's become a national movement.

 Not satisfied, the Subin family took “Bake Back America” to the next level, encouraging others to provide lunch, baked goods, gift cards, clothing, and other items of need to essential workers throughout Westchester, then the state, and it has become a national phenomenon.